 - Full Disclosure: I will disclose material facts about homes, the real estate market, buyers and sellers that I'm aware of to you without delay.

 - Confidentiality: I will keep all of our conversations confidential and not disclose anything about you without receiving your express permission.
 Anything we discuss will be kept private and will remain that way forever.

-- Avoid Conflicts: I will notify you of previous clients that I've worked with, which conflicts with my ability to provide you with my complete loyalty and fully disclose any material facts that would affect your decisions.
+- Avoid Conflicts: I will notify you of previous clients I've worked with, which conflicts with my ability to provide you with my complete loyalty and fully disclose any material facts that would affect your decisions.

-*Any information you provide is confidential and will never be shared with any third parties without your direct consent.
+*Any information you provide is confidential and will never be shared with any third parties without your consent.

 Why I Relocated to Nanaimo

 The weather is mild, it rarely snows, and if it does snow, it doesn't stay for very long.
 I would argue that Vancouver Island is the most beautiful place in Canada.
-The walking trails are too numerous to count, and the dog parks vary from old-growth forests to beachfront walks in the sand.
+The walking trails are too numerous, and the dog parks vary from old-growth forests to beachfront walks in the sand.
 Two of my favourite places to walk my dogs are Invermere Beach and Linley Valley park.
-I hope to see you, your family and pets out enjoying the natural wonders of Nanaimo and the surrounding areas on Vancouver Island.
+I hope to see you, your family and your pets out enjoying the natural wonders of Nanaimo and the surrounding areas on Vancouver Island.